-Discover Shadow IT with Microsoft Cloud App Security
+Discover Shadow IT with Microsoft Defender for Cloud Apps

 In modern enterprises, IT departments are often not aware of all the cloud applications that are used by the users to do their work.
 When IT admins are asked how many cloud apps they think their employees use, on average they say 30 or 40.
 In reality, the average is over 1,000 separate apps being used by employees in your organization.
 80% of employees use non-sanctioned apps that no one has reviewed and may not be compliant with your security and compliance policies.

-Microsoft Cloud App Security (MCAS) can help you identify useful apps that are popular with users that IT may sanction and add to the Enterprise applications gallery so that users benefit from capabilities such as SSO and Conditional Access.
+Microsoft Defender for Cloud Apps can help you identify useful apps that are popular with users that IT may sanction and add to the Enterprise applications gallery so that users benefit from capabilities such as SSO and Conditional Access.

-In addition to detecting shadow IT, MCAS can also determine the risk level of apps, prevent unauthorized access to corporate data, possible data leakage, and other security risks inherent in the applications.
+In addition to detecting shadow IT, Defender for Cloud Apps can also determine the risk level of apps, prevent unauthorized access to corporate data, possible data leakage, and other security risks inherent in the applications.

 Step 2 - Establish one identity for every user automatically